-Mr Gahdmar joined the Company in 1999 as the Financial Accountant of the Petsec Energy Ltd group and has since held a number of management positions within the Company.
-Mr Gahdmar was appointed as the Company Secretary of Petsec Energy Ltd in 2008 and has over 30 years of experience in corporate accounting and finance in listed companies within the mining and resources industry.
-Mr Gahdmar took on the position of Chief Financial Officer in addition to his current role as Company Secretary, effective 1 January 2021.
+Mr Gahdmar joined the Company in 1999 as the Financial Accountant of the Petsec Energy Ltd group and has since held several management positions within the Company.
+Mr Gahdmar was appointed as the Company Secretary of Petsec Energy Ltd in 2008 and took on the position of Chief Financial Officer in addition to his current role as Company Secretary, effective 1 January 2021.